oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 set -eux

 # Define paths for:
-# - the operator source
+# - the operator source (assumed to already be downloaded)
-# - the WIT install
+# - the WIT install (assumed to already be installed)
 # - a staging directory for the image build

 srcDir=/tmp/weblogic-kubernetes-operator
+imageToolBin=/tmp/imagetool/bin
+stageDir=/tmp/dii-wlst-stage

+# setup

 sampleDir=$srcDir/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image
-stageDir=/tmp/dii-wlst-stage
-imageToolBin=/tmp/dhii-sample/tools/imagetool/bin
 mkdir -p $stageDir

 # Define location of the domain home within the image